hacknlove/orgasmoproject/README.md

 * and many, many more nice things out of the box like **AB testing**, **role-based permissions**, or **smart caching**.

 ### How to make a developer orgasm?
-* **100% Bullshit free**: No boilerplate code, no weird esoteric magic, no complex configuration that makes possible the quickest quick-start you have ever experienced.
+* **100% Bullshit free**: No boilerplate code, no weird esoteric magic, no complex configuration and the quickest quick-start you have ever experienced.
 * **Incrementally adoptable**: This is not a take-it-all-or-leave-it-all framework.
 Everything is designed to work and be useful alone and together.
 Just pick the piece you need now and use it now, within your current Nextjs application.
 * **Fully decoupled**: You can effortless create multiple drivers for different backends or scenarios, and switch them easily.
 You could for instance have different mocked driver for your development or tests environments.
 * and many, many more nice things like, **type-safe**, **fully tested** or **DDD ready**